 I said something like that.
 I could have given any number of good answers but that was the one that was really resonating with me at the moment.

 There's honestly nothing more to the tale, other than that Dad mentioned that while he was at Costco the other day, he tried a sample of vegetarian meatballs and thought they tasted horrible, to which the only response I could really give was, "Oh.
 I'm sorry."...
 My dad.
 I do love him though. :)

 Maybe next time he sees me, he'll have a new question to ask me about vegans or vegan food?
 That would be cool!
 Let's keep this dialogue going, that's what I say!
 Dare I even hope?
 It may be the tiniest of baby steps, but to my mind, it's a step forward nonetheless.

 I married my wonderful Jordan in November 2003.
 We have no children.
 I am a member of The Church of Jesus Christ of Latter-day Saints.
-I am a Vegan.
+I am a vegan.
 I love hearts and rainbows.
 I love to smell beautiful blooming flowers.
-I love to read about investing and healthy living, but I also enjoy a good yarn.
+I love to read about investing and healthy living.
 I love to play Nintendo (on both old and new game systems).
 I love to eat (especially fresh garden tomatoes.)
-I love to jog.
-I love organizing stuff.
+I love to exercise.
+I love to organize.
 I love to smile.
 I love to laugh.
 I love to sing.
-When I was two years old, my mother wrote of me, "She has gobs of rhythm and likes to jive." (updated August 2012)
+When I was two years old, my mother wrote of me, "She has gobs of rhythm and likes to jive." (updated Feb.
+2014)